Arc (web browser): Features

 Arc lets users customise how they see websites using its "boosts" feature.
 Originally added in July 2022, boosts act similarly to browser extensions, but allow the user to fully customise their experience using CSS, HTML and JavaScript.
 A 2.0 update to boosts in 2023 added a simplified interface that allows the user to change website colors, change fonts and remove sections using the "zap" control.
 Boosts can be shared for use by other users as long as they do not use JavaScript, for security reasons.
 The Browser Company maintains a gallery of boosts they choose to display.
 Engadget described this feature as allowing users to "vandalise" websites.

 Arc's "Air Traffic Control" feature lets users select which space a specific link will be opened at.
 Users can create what's called a "route" that defines which space the link will be opened when the link is opened from an external source.
-The "Air Traffic Control" feature can be accessed and modified from the Arc settings → Links → Air Traffic Control.

 In February 2024, The Browser Company announced the addition of three AI powered features.
 The first feature, "Instant Links", which was launched that same day, allowed users to instantly open multiple links by searching for the user's search query with AI, rather than having to go through a search engine to get to the pages.
 The two other announced features, "Live Folders" and "Arc Explore" were not launched initially, with the former being released in April 2024, while the latter has no specified release date.

-The announcement also mentioned Arc Search, a new iOS app released four days prior.
+The announcement also mentioned Arc Search, a new version of Arc for iOS, which released four days prior.
 The app was originally pitched as a "doorman for the Web," automatically opening a search box.
-The app featured a "Browse for Me" feature that would use AI to read webpages related to the user's query to create a new webpage containing quotes, summaries, and embedded videos regarding the query.
-The app also shipped with a built in ad-blocker, which contains "always-on blocking of ads, trackers, GDPR popups, and banners."
+The app included a "Browse for Me" function that would use AI to read webpages related to the user's query to create a new webpage containing quotes, summaries, and embedded videos regarding the query.
+The app also shipped with a built in ad blocker, which contained "always-on blocking of ads, trackers, GDPR popups, and banners."
 Since then, additional features have been added to Arc Search, such as "Pinch to Summarise," where Arc Search can summarise webpages.
-In May 2024 a feature named "Call Arc" was launched, allowing users to have a spoken conversation with an AI, mimicking a phone call.
-The assistant answers the user's queries using search results from the web.
+In May 2024 a feature named "Call Arc" was launched, allowing users to retrieve information from the web, via a spoken conversation with an AI, mimicking a phone call.

 Security

-In September 2024, a security researcher discovered a "catastrophic" vulnerability that would enable attackers to execute arbitrary code into any other users' browsing session with just a user ID.
+In September 2024, a security researcher discovered a vulnerability that would enable attackers to execute arbitrary code into any other users' browsing session with just a user ID.
 This exploit has since been patched.